Wells Fargo Lowers Salesforce Price Target

 Broader SaaS Context

-A “SaaS scare” grips the sector with growth slowdown fears, but Salesforce’s AI traction (e.g., UBS notes rising Agentforce checks) counters this.
-Insider activity mixes: Director David Blair bought $500K shares at $259, while Parker Harris sold $31M at $235.
+A “SaaS scare” grips the sector with growth slowdown fears, but Salesforce’s AI traction (e.g., UBS notes rising Agentforce checks) counters the trend.
+Insider activity mixes: Director David Blair bought $500K worth of shares at $259, while Parker Harris sold $31M at $235.
 Institutions hold 80%, with Vanguard/State Street adding positions.

 Investor Implications